-Bradley et al (2021), in a prospective cohort study, sought to determine the sensitivity and specificity of chest x-ray (CXR) for lung cancer in patients with symptoms aged > 50 years, and also to estimate the positive predictive values (PPVs) of being diagnosed with lung cancer within 1 year and 2 years following a negative CXR.
-In total, 114 of 8,996 (1.3%) patients who requested a CXR were diagnosed with lung cancer within 1 year.
+Bradley et al (2021), in a prospective cohort study, sought to determine the sensitivity and specificity of chest x-ray (CXR) for lung cancer in symptomatic patients aged > 50 years, and also to estimate the positive predictive values (PPVs) of lung cancer diagnosis within 1 year and 2 years following a negative CXR.
+In total, 114 of 8,996 (1.3%) patients with a CXR were diagnosed with lung cancer within 1 year.
 Sensitivity was 75.4% and specificity was 90.2%.
 The PPV of all symptoms for a diagnosis of lung cancer within 1 year of CXR was <1% for all individual symptoms except for hemoptysis, which had a PPV of 2.9%.
 PPVs for a diagnosis of lung cancer within 2 years of CXR was <1.5% for all single symptoms except for hemoptysis, which had a PPV of 3.9%.
-Observed cancer incidence for patients with a negative SR-CXR for 1 year and 2 years following SR-CXR was 0.35% (95% CI 0.22-0.48) and 0.71% (95% CI 0.53-0.89), respectively.
+Observed cancer incidence for patients with a negative CXR for 1 year and 2 years following CXR was 0.35% (95% CI 0.22-0.48) and 0.71% (95% CI 0.53-0.89), respectively.
 The authors note however, that even in patients who appear to be at low risk, a negative CXR does not fully eliminate the possibility of lung cancer and, in some cases, further investigation should be considered if symptoms persist or evolve.
 Additionally, findings support guidance that unexplained hemoptysis warrants urgent referral, regardless of CXR result.